Refined invariants of finite-dimensional Jacobi algebras: Refined invariants for contractible curves

 In \cite{MaTo18} a proposal is given for the definition of (all genus) Gopakumar--Vafa invariants, which we briefly recall.
 Let $\beta\in\HO_2(Y,\mathbb{Z})$ be a homology class.
-Then $M=\Msp_{(\beta,1)}(Y)$ is a fine moduli space, and moreover a d-critical scheme, which is assumed to carry a special kind of orientation $K$ called Calabi--Yau orientation data (see the appendix to \cite{MaTo18}).
-Then as above, $M=\Msp^{\sstable}_{(\beta,1)}(Y)$ is a fine moduli scheme, and we obtain the sheaf $\Phi_{M,K,s}\in \Per(M)$, and the authors define the numbers $n_{g,\beta}$ via
+Then $M=\Msp_{(\beta,1)}(Y)$ is a fine moduli space, and moreover a d-critical scheme, which is assumed to carry a special kind of orientation $K^{1/2}$ called Calabi--Yau orientation data (see the appendix to \cite{MaTo18}).
+Then as above, $M=\Msp^{\sstable}_{(\beta,1)}(Y)$ is a fine moduli scheme, and we obtain the sheaf $\Phi_{M,s,K^{1/2}}\in \Perv(M)$.
+Maulik and Toda define the numbers $n_{g,\beta}$ via

 Here $\pi$ is the Hilbert-Chow map.
-This map is proper, and the sheaf $\Phi_{M,K,s}$ is Verdier self-dual, so that its direct image along $\pi$ is also Verdier self dual, and the definition makes sense (i.e. the left hand side is invariant under $y\mapsto y^{-1}$).
+This map is projective, and the sheaf $\Phi_{M,s,K^{1/2}}$ is Verdier self-dual, so that its direct image along $\pi$ is also Verdier self dual, and the definition makes sense (i.e. the left hand side is invariant under $y\mapsto y^{-1}$).

-The correct way to generalise this definition for non-primitive classes, i.e. classes of the form $(0,r)$, as opposed to $(1,r)$, is to replace the sheaf $\Phi_{M,K,s}$ by the BPS sheaf (see \cite{To17} for details and an application to wall crossing), i.e. we first define
+The correct way to generalise this definition for non-primitive classes in $\mathbb{Z}^2$, i.e. classes of the form $(r,0)$, as opposed to $(r,1)$, is to replace the sheaf $\Phi_{M,s,K^{1/2}}$ by the BPS sheaf (see \cite{To17} for an application of this definition to wall crossing), i.e. we first define

 where

 is the map from the moduli stack to the coarse moduli space, and then define

 By Proposition \ref{ConAl}, the contraction algebra is an analytic Jacobi algebra: $A_{\con}\cong \CC\{Q,W\}$ for some analytic potential $W$.
 By Theorem \ref{DWthm} $A_{\con}$ is finite-dimensional, and so by Proposition \ref{nilpProp}, the stack of $\CC\{Q,W\}$-modules is an open and closed substack of any open analytic neighbourhood in which the function $\Tr(W)$ is defined, and we can define the cohomological BPS invariants for $A_{\con}$ as in Definition \ref{BPSdef}.
 By \cite{To18} there is an isomorphism of stacks